Russell Hantz: Samoa

 After applying to compete on Pirate Master, Hantz was called by casting two years later to appear on Survivor: Samoa.
 Assigned to the Foa Foa tribe, he began playing the game through lies and deceit, which included telling a false story about being a firefighter who survived Hurricane Katrina, and later burning his tribemates' socks and emptying their canteen water.
 In an interview with Andy Dehnart, Hantz explained that the idea behind this strategy was to psychologically weaken the other players in order to manipulate them.

 Early on, Hantz executed a successful plan to locate the hidden immunity idol before any clues were found.
 When the Foa Foa and Galu tribes merged, he attempted to use his idol as a bargaining chip with his new tribe mates in hopes of forming a coalition against Laura Morett.
 When she won the immunity challenge, the plan collapsed and word spread that Hantz possessed an idol.
 Unaware of anyone's real intentions, Hantz played the idol at Tribal Council, but no votes were cast against him.
 He later located a new idol, again without clues, and played it at the next Tribal Council, where he received seven votes, eliminating Kelly Sharbaugh (who received the other four votes).
 Later, Shannon "Shambo" Waters and John Fincher joined Hantz's alliance and eliminated Morett.
 Hantz then arranged Fincher's elimination in the next vote.

 Due to the large number of Galu members on the jury, it was almost certain that Brett Clouser, Galu's last remaining member, would win the game if he won the final immunity challenge.
 Hantz narrowly won immunity and Clouser was eliminated by a 3-1 vote at the next Tribal Council.
 Ultimately, Hantz beat out fellow finalist Mick Trimming, but lost the title of Sole Survivor to his close ally, Natalie White, by a jury vote of 7–2–0, despite being "heavily favored" to win.
 Host Jeff Probst believed his loss resulted from bitter feelings towards him by the jurors, rather than a positive attitude towards White.
 Hantz complained that Natalie did not deserve the win, and insisted he did.
 During the results show, Hantz offered White $10,000 for the Sole Survivor title, and then increased the offer to $100,000, but she declined both times.
 Despite the loss, Hantz won the "Sprint Player of the Season" award, which included a cash prize of $100,000.

-Nine days prior to the Samoa live finale, Hantz registered russellgotscrewed.com where he thanked his supporters and asked them to purchase T-shirts and/or donate money to St. Jude Children's Research Hospital.
+Nine days prior to the Samoa live finale, Hantz registered a website where he thanked his supporters and asked them to purchase T-shirts and/or donate money to St. Jude Children's Research Hospital.